Thomas Partey set to become a father as girlfriend Janine Mackson announces pregnancy

 Mackson posted his pregnancy pictures on her Instagram to celebrate what she termed as a 'new beginning'.

-The images showed her bumped baby and a delighted Thomas Partey as he is set to become a father.
+The images showed her baby bump and a delighted Thomas Partey as he is set to become a father.

 The couple has kept their relationship private with the announcement of the pregnancy bringing it to light.